tomjanus/milp-scheduling/README.md

 The optimal schedule of pump on/off statuses and pump speeds is input into the full (nonlinear) network model.
 The results of the final simulation with optimal schedules are then compared against the results obtained with initial schedules.

 ## Water Distribution Network Model
-Water network model is composed of the pipe-network model and the pump model.
+Water network model is composed of the pipe-network model, the pump model and the head-volume relationships in tank nodes.
 The first is described with a systems of `Kirchoff's` equations for flow continuity in nodes and headlosses in pipe elements.
 The pump model descibes pump head as a function of flow, pump speed and the number of pumps working in parallel.
+Tanks are represented as nodes in which head is calculated as a function of the net water mass balance, i.e. the volume of water entering/leaving the reservoir in each time step.
 Additionally, power consumption in each pump (or pump group) is quantified for the purpose of calculating the network's operating costs.

 ### Mass balance in nodes